Heapy/awesome-kotlin/README.md

 * [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
 This Android library is designed to look great and be simple to use
 * [developingdeveloper-tech/toaster-android](https://github.com/developingdeveloper-tech/toaster-android) - A simple library to add custom toast to android applications.
 * [heart-switch](https://github.com/popovanton0/heart-switch) - A heart-shaped toggle switch component for Jetpack Compose
-* [mcxiaoke/kotlin-koi](https://github.com/mcxiaoke/kotlin-koi) - Koi, a lightweight kotlin library for Android Development.
+* [evilthreads669966/EasyShells](https://github.com/evilthreads669966/EasyShells) - A simple shell for executing Linux commands with responses
-* [cortinico/slidetoact](https://github.com/cortinico/slidetoact) - A simple 'Slide to Unlock' Material widget for Android, written in Kotlin
+* [AppIntro/AppIntro](https://github.com/AppIntro/AppIntro) - Make a cool/material intro for you Android App - Now all in Kotlin!

 ### <a name="android-frameworks"></a>Frameworks <sup>[Back ⇈](#android-frameworks-subcategory)</sup>
 * [nekocode/kotgo](https://github.com/nekocode/kotgo) - An android development framwork on kotlin using MVP architecture.